matsidor1975/mee-explorer-new/replit.md

 - Enhanced card styling with lighter gradient backgrounds (99.5% to 98% lightness) and ultra-subtle borders (rgba(0,0,0,0.03)) for minimal visual separation on sub-cards
 - Redesigned information callout with modern gradient background, floating icon design, layered visual effects, and improved vertical alignment with tighter text spacing
 - Application successfully built for production deployment with optimized assets, SPA routing support, and proper file organization
+- Implemented dynamic Open Graph meta tags for social media previews of supertransaction details with bot detection, chain information, and operation counts
+- Added comprehensive SEO meta tags and social media sharing support for enhanced link previews on platforms like Facebook, Twitter, Discord, and messaging apps